How TV shows changed advertising and marketing… not the internet

 In 1996 the term ‘ambient advertising’ was first used, but in truth the practice was around way before this, it just hadn’t been given a name that everyone could latch onto yet.
 Ultimately the practice relied on using clever and engaging ideas and placement together to surprise and delight people and disrupt them… the same way they were being disrupted in their TV watching.

 And people loved it!
 Not only did it cost less in terms of media spend, but it spawned chatter at coffee machines and water coolers (that were predominantly occupied by work and TV show conversations) about the inventive marketing messages they had been exposed to.

 By the time the internet came along you already had both TV shows and movies engaging people across multiple platforms and seasons and sequels.
 Shows such as Heroes and the movie The Matrix, and its sequels, began to run storylines and sub plots and side plots across comics, books, computer games and create websites where you could delve deeper into the universe of these worlds.

 But it certainly wasn’t the internet that created this desire.
 For years shows had used other platforms such as annuals, records and novels and TV specials to continue stories and create new story arcs and characters.
 The internet merely accelerated this process and if anything made it more accessible and shareable.

-Why are we telling you all this?
+Why are we telling you all this about TV and internet advertising?
 It’s simple.
 We just wanted to highlight that ultimately people will always love great ideas and engaging stories told on multiple platforms.
 And the more un-engaging your marketing campaigns are, the more likely they are to be lost in the noise of marketing comms that are out there….
 Simply because people want to be engaged and they always have… and that will never change, internet or not.